The Black Parade: Accolades

 The Black Parade was ranked by several publications as among the best albums to release in 2006.
 Among those publications was Rolling Stone, Kerrang!, and Rock Sound.
 Additionally, Wizard magazine praised the album in their "Best of 2006" issue, declaring it "an instant classic."
+The limited edition boxed set also earned My Chemical Romance a nomination for Best Boxed/Special Limited Edition at the 50th Annual Grammy Awards in 2008.